awecourse/workshop/README.md

 jupyter notebook
 ```

 If everything went well, Jupyter Notebook should now be opened in your browser.
 Navigate to the working folder and open the ipynb-file.
-If you have any problems, please send an email to m.schelbergen@tudelft.nl.
+If you have any problems, please send an email to r.schmehl@tudelft.nl.